ejedev/TwitchCommand/README.md

 - Change the CHAN value on line 14 to a desired channel to listen in.
 It's recommended to use your personal twitch chat as a streamer may ban an account they see posting odd messages and commands.
 - CLIENT_ID and the email information are currently not in use.
 The email functions will be used for password recovery and the CLIENT_ID will be an Imgur API client ID for screenshot uploads.

+Build the created python file with PyInstaller.
+Make sure you pass the --windowed and --onefile arguments.

 # Upcoming features
 - Password recovery module.
 - Screenshot module.